-Look for your access code in the registration announcement mailed to each school’s test coordinator in April.
-Contact us if you’re not on our mailing list.
+Look for your access code in the registration announcement mailed to each school's principal in May.
+Contact us if you're not on our mailing list.

 You can also get your code via email using our access code request form.
 If the information you provide in the form matches our records, we'll send your access code.

-Schools also need a College Board code to order the PSAT 8/9, even though codes weren’t needed to order ReadiStep™, which has been discontinued.
+Schools also need a College Board code to order the PSAT 8/9.
 Look up your school code.